-Rivaldo’s arrival at AC Milan in the summer of 2002 was supposed to signal the Rossoneri’s return to the top table of European football.
+Rivaldo’s arrival at AC Milan in 2002 was supposed to ignite the Rossoneri’s return to the top of European football.
 And it did.
 Except not in the way Milan, or Rivaldo for that matter, had planned.

 Hailed by Paolo Maldini as “one of the greatest ever to pull on our red and black shirts”, Rivaldo arrived at the San Siro just a month after lifting the World Cup with Brazil in Japan.